truenas/middleware/docs/userguide/freenas_sharing.rst

 The following types of shares and services are available:

-* `Apple (AFP) Shares`_: the Apple File Protocol (AFP) type of share is a good choice if all of your computers run Mac OS X.
+* :ref:`Apple (AFP) Shares`: the Apple File Protocol (AFP) type of share is a good choice if all of your computers run Mac OS X.

-* `Unix (NFS) Shares`_: the Network File System (NFS) type of share is accessible by Mac OS X, Linux, BSD, and the professional and enterprise versions (not the home editions) of Windows.
+* :ref:`Unix (NFS) Shares`: the Network File System (NFS) type of share is accessible by Mac OS X, Linux, BSD, and the professional and enterprise versions
+  (not the home editions) of Windows.
 It is a good choice if there are many different operating systems in your network.
 Depending upon the operating system, it may require the installation or configuration of client software on the desktop.

-* `Windows (CIFS) Shares`_: the Common Internet File System (CIFS) type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
+* :ref:`Windows (CIFS) Shares`: the Common Internet File System (CIFS) type of share is accessible by Windows, Mac OS X, Linux, and BSD computers, but it is slower than an NFS share due to the single-threaded design of Samba.
 It provides more configuration options than NFS and is a good choice on a network containing only Windows systems.
 However, it is a poor choice if the CPU on the FreeNAS® system is limited; if your CPU is maxed out, you need to upgrade the CPU or consider another type of share.